cirrusidentity/branding/README.md

-# The Cirrus Identity Brand Management Website
+# Cirrus Identity Brand

-This site is intended to be the authoritative reference for Cirrus Identity's brand.
+This website is intended to be the authoritative reference for Cirrus Identity's brand.